 - Encourage the customer to ask you questions.

 Listen to the answers carefully and take notes

 - Check you have understood the customer’s needs by summarising in your own words what has been said.

 5. Selling the benefits

 Once you understand what customers are looking for, show the benefits they will get from buying your product or service.

 Emphasise the benefits your product or service offers - not the features

 - Features describe what a product can do.
 Benefits explain what these features can do for the customer.

-- A feature is an attribute of the product or service, such as size, design or simply what it achieves.
-A feature of a new PC might be that it has a processor speed of 3.6GHz.
-The benefit might be that it lets you do things twice as fast.
+- A feature is an attribute of the product or service, such as size, design or simply what it does.
+A benefit is the advantage it gives to the user compared to other products.